 In reality, as he has observed, many children do not finish what they order and they want to order something else (in many cases, after just one or two bites).
 Fearing the child will starve, parents give in and let him order whatever he wants a second time.
 When the next choice of food comes, same thing happens.
 The child doesnâ€™t like and doesnâ€™t finish what he orders.

 It pains him to see the children waste food in such an irresponsible way.

 What the parents should do is to teach the child to finish what he orders since the choice is made by him and not the parent.
 Also the child must learn to respect food and those who prepared the food, right from the farmer.

-The irony is that the middle-aged noodle seller makes more sense than many parents that I know even though he is still single and not married.
+The irony is that the middle-aged noodle seller makes more sense than many parents that I know even though he is still single and childless.